Ai+ Nova 2 5G Review: Budget 5G Phone for the Masses

 Ai+ Nova 2 5G about software page

-The UI in itself is familiar in some ways and you will see sprinkles of ColorOS here and there, especially the control centre.
-However, it does require a bit of polish to look modern enough.
+Then, as I said, the UI in itself is familiar in some ways and you will see sprinkles of Realme UI and ColorOS here and there, especially the control centre.
+It also does require a bit of polish to look modern enough.
 There are barely any animations in the UI and as a result, it feels a touch less fluid and responsive than more refined skins.

 Now, while I did notice some minor stutters here and there, for the most part, the software experience remained smooth.
 Ai+ also integrated some haptic feedback in places, like the lock/unlock animation and when browsing through apps in the recent apps panel.